I-OMegaMan/dataIntensive/project/readme.md

 interface which is very similar to piping commands in bash or powershell.

-# High Level Approach
+## Assumptions and Scenario
+A secret message "c2843aa1e53c8089486cee9d28c42789" was intercepted from a person of interest.
+Recon on the target produced a number of assumptions that can be made about this secret message:

+1. The message contains ASCII text.
+2. The AES initialization vector is zero.
+3. AES key selected for this encryption is based on the SHA256 of a string in the rockyou password database.
+4. The data is within a single AES256 16 byte block.

+In practice this scenario is somewhat realistic since AES256 keys are often the SHA256 of some string known by the programmer.
+This is an incredibly sloppy practice but will allow this experiment to finish before the sun burns out.

+## Mapper and Reducer Scripts
 A mapper and reducer python script were written to use the Hadoop streaming interface.
 Hadoop feeds each password string from rockyou.txt to the mapper script takes the SHA256 of each password in the rockyou.txt and outputs the 32 byte result as a string into the reducer script.

 The reducer script takes the 32 byte SHA256 and attempts to crack the 16 byte encrypted message.
 Since the string is known to be ascii encoded, an ascii decode is attempted on the decrypted string.
 Any successful ascii decode result is printed as a